Mohamed Cheikh Ould Mkhaitir: Arrest and death sentence

 Mkhaitir was arrested in his home in the city of Nouadhibou on 2 January 2014, two days after publishing an article titled “Religion, Religiosity and Craftsmen” on the website Aqlame.
 The article was critical of incidents from the prophet Muhammad's life being used to justify slavery of people descended from craftsmen by the upperclass of Mauritania (relating to the caste system in Mauritania).
 Clerics issued a fatwa against him and demanded he be executed, and a businessman offered reward of 10,000 ouguiya for his death.
 He was charged with apostasy under Article 306 of the Mauritanian criminal code, and subsequently sentenced to death by firing squad.
 If the sentence had been carried out Mkhaitir would have been the first person executed in Mauritania since 1987.
-Despite repenting and saying shahada, the supreme court upheld his death sentence.
+Despite repenting and saying the shahada, the supreme court upheld his death sentence.

 On 1 April 2016 the case was heard by the court of appeals.
 The verdict was upheld, but the case was sent to Mauritania's Supreme Court.
 In December 2016, Mkhaitir's parents fled the country and appealed for asylum in France, unable to bear constant death threats any longer.
 On 31 January 2017, the Supreme Court heard the case and returned it to the Court of Appeals.
 When the appeal was taken to the Supreme Court, protesters, some of them armed, gathered in Nouakchott demanding his execution.